google/skia/site/dev/contrib/style.md

 };
 ~~~~

+Although a `static constexpr int` is usually preferred, anonymous enums can
-Exception: anonymous enums can be used to declare integral constants, e.g.:
+also be used to declare integral constants, e.g.:

 <!--?prettify?-->
 ~~~~